-Prior learning
+Prior learning Future learning In Year I Key Stage Two National Curriculum Objectives: Locational knowledge Name the four countries of the UK.
+Locate the four countries of the UK on a map.
+Name the capital cities of the four countries of the UK.
+Locational knowledge • Locate the world's countries, using maps to focus on Europe (including the location of Russia) and North and South America,

-In Year I...
+- Locate the capital cities of the four countries of the UK.

-Locational knowledge
+- Name the four seas surrounding the UK.

-- Name the four countries of the UK. - Locate the four countries of the UK on a map. - Name the capital cities of the four countries of the UK. - Locate the capital cities of the four countries of the UK. - · Name the four seas surrounding the UK. - Locate the four seas surrounding the UK.
+- · Locate the four seas surrounding the UK.